 PD refers to Property Damage.
 PD Insurance coverage protects the insured for any damage they are legally liable for should they damage another person’s property.
 Both auto and homeowner policies offer PD coverage.
 There will be a specific limit chosen by the insured for this coverage.
 The limit refers to the maximum amount the policy will pay for the loss.
-A PD policy does not cover injury to a person, which is covered instead under the bodily injury coverage on an auto insurance policy.
-We do not usually see a deductible on liability claims such as property damage or bodily injury.
+A PD policy does not cover injury to a person, which coverage is instead under the bodily injury coverage on an auto insurance policy.
+Therefore, we do not usually see a deductible on liability claims such as property damage or bodily injury.

 Comprehensive coverage covers almost everything other than collision.
-The typical items covered under this are hail, fire, theft, vandalism, and when a person hits an animal with their vehicle.
+The typical items covered under this are hail, fire, theft, vandalism, and when someone hits an animal with their vehicle.
 It also covers glass loss claims such as cracked or chipped windshields.
 The amount covered in a glass loss claim is also subject to a deductible chosen.
 Some insurance carriers offer a reduced or no deductible for glass claims.
 But, again, you would have to check with the individual insurance carrier.

 The amount your insurance company will pay out for comprehensive coverage will depreciate over time, so if you own a collector vehicle, you may want to look into classic car insurance.